aetoropa/temp-attribution-1to31days/README.md

 Figure 1.
 Time-series plot of the 14-day moving averge of daily maximum temperature for the period of 12-25 July.
 Black line shows the actual observation, blue dots show the corresponding multi-model mean pseudo-observations, representing present-day climate.
 The red error bars show the 5th and 95th percentiles of the ensemble of 31 model-specific pseudo-observations.
 The blue dashed line marks the observation (28.0 °C) of year 2025.

 <img width="3295" height="1747" alt="observation_plot_tasmax_Sodankylä Tähtelä_0712-0725" src="https://github.com/user-attachments/assets/701a7a50-1b6f-410d-963a-2b99ecc22bd3" />
 Figure 2.
-14-day moving avearge daily maximum temperature observations in Sodankylä, Finland from 1908 to 2025 (blue dots) and their quantile functions for the median (yellow) and selected low (green and blue) and high (orange and red).
+14-day moving avearge daily maximum temperature observations in Sodankylä, Finland from 1908 to 2025 (blue dots) and their quantile functions for the median (yellow) and selected low (green and blue) and high (orange and red) quantiles.
 The observation corresponding to the heatwave of summer 2025 is highlighted with a red dot.
 The red shaded area higlights the time-period of the observation (12-25 July).

 <img width="5434" height="1965" alt="distribution_plot_FMI_101932_0712-0725" src="https://github.com/user-attachments/assets/d75f804f-f98d-4005-83fe-e0360faff60d" />
 Figure 3. a) The frequency distribution of pseudo-observations representing the 14-day moving average of daily maximum temperature observations in the present-day climate (2025) in Sodankylä, Finland (blue bars) and the corresponding continuous probability distribution function (blue line).
 In the upper left corner, the values of the four moments are annotated: mean (μ), variance (σ²), skewness (γ) and kurtosis (κ). b) The continuous probability distributions of pseudo-observations for climates in years 1900 (green line), 2025 (blue line) and 2050 (red line).
 Black vertical line marks the observation of the year 2025.
 The text panel shows the probabilities of observing higher temperatures than the observed temperature of 28.0 °C, return periods and intensities.

 <img width="2446" height="2985" alt="model_statistics_FMI_101932_0712-0725" src="https://github.com/user-attachments/assets/947ea556-77f8-487c-86e0-e4f7445dfd0e" />
 Figure 4.
 Model-simulated probability ratios and intensity changes for the time-period of 12-25 July, 2025 in Sodankylä, Finland.
-The uncertainty in the probability ratio values is entirely due to internal variability as only one realization per model is used.
+The uncertainty in the probability ratio values results from bootstrap sampling of observations.
+No uncertainty estimates are provided for the intensity changes in the individual models because only one realization per model was used to calculate the regression coefficients.
 The boxes show the first and third quartiles and whiskers show the 5-95th percentiles of the realization.
 MMM at the bottom row refers to multi-model mean estimate.

 ## More information